-Market fluctuations create challenges for adjusting and applying appropriate discount rates to lease modifications.
+Market fluctuations create challenges for accounting teams who are adjusting and applying appropriate discount rates to lease modifications.

 Interest rates increased markedly in 2022 and directly impacted borrowing costs.
 But as the Federal Reserve pushed rates higher, U.S. economic growth slowed considerably, and recession concerns grew.